 The course on 'Value Education' in the curriculum under Ability Enhancement sensitizes students regarding gender issues.
 University also observes International Women's Day every year to sensitise staff and students about women's issues and gender equity.
-Women achievers arehonoured for their achievements in their respective fields/areas and inspirational talks given on women empowerment.
+Women achievers are honoured for their achievements in their respective fields/areas and inspirational talks given on women empowerment.
 Students also work on assignments of arts works with creative ideas by making posters on these topics.

-File Description Documents Upload relevant supporting document View File Annual gender sensitization action plan(s) Nil Specific facilities provided for women in terms of: a.
+File Description Documents Upload relevant supporting document View File Annual gender sensitization action plan(s) To conduct atleast one gender sensitization program every year Specific facilities provided for women in terms of: a.
 Safety and security b.
 Counseling c.
 Common rooms d.
 Daycare Centre e.
-Any other relevant information Common Room for Girls, Sanitary Napkin vending Machine, CC TV surveillance with recording
+Any other relevant information Counseling sessions by SHE teams on various safety and security measures are regularly provided

-7.1.2 - The Institution has facilities for D. Any lof the above
+7.1.2 - The Institution has facilities for

 alternate sources of energy and energy

 conservation Solar energy Biogas plant

 Wheeling to the Grid Sensor-based energy

 conservation Use of LED bulbs/ power-

 efficient equipment